I'm a West London-based figurative artist, specialising in painting and drawing people.

 This site showcases my art but also explains how my past careers influence it.
-To my mind both are linked, as figurative art is about curosity and truth: my perception of reality and my response to life as well as storytelling.
+To my mind both are linked, as figurative art is about curiosity and truth: my perception of reality and my response to life as well as storytelling.
 And all of these lie at the heart of journalism, which I promoted as a news pr at the BBC and Sky News.

 | || || |

-Winner of the judges' prize at Egypt's first biennale (2013), I studied for five years at Heatherley's School of Fine Art in Chelsea, whose famous alumni include many of the pre-Raphaelites and Walter Sickert and whose tutors include members of the Royal Society of Portrait Painters.
+Winner of the judges' prize at Egypt's first biennale (2013), I studied for five years at The Heatherley School of Fine Art in Chelsea, whose famous alumni include many of the pre-Raphaelites and Walter Sickert and whose tutors include members of the Royal Society of Portrait Painters.

 On the school’s Post Diploma in Portraiture and Portraiture Diploma courses I studied anatomy and, although focused on life drawing and oil painting from the model, I also studied sculpture and printmaking.
 To find out more about the diploma, through interviews with my tutors, fellow students and myself, click here.